aridjayarecipes/cutesrecipes.web.app/content/post/2555-step-by-step-guide-to-prepare-award-winning-banana-boats-in-the-ninja-foodie-grill.md

 Hello everybody, it is me, Dave, welcome to our recipe page.
 Today, I will show you a way to make a distinctive dish, banana boats in the ninja foodie grill.
 One of my favorites.
 This time, I'm gonna make it a little bit unique.
 This will be really delicious.

 Bananas, chocolate chips, mini marshmallows, other options, peanut butter, nutella, small cut strawberries, different flavored chocolate chips.
 Heat grill on grill setting hi using the grill grate.
-Cut banana in half with peal still on, don &#39;t cut the peal on the bottom of the banana.
+Cut banana in half with peal still on, don 't cut the peal on the bottom of the banana.
 Here is how you cook it.

 Banana boats in the ninja foodie grill is one of the most well liked of current trending foods on earth.
 It is easy, it is fast, it tastes yummy.
 It is enjoyed by millions every day.
 Banana boats in the ninja foodie grill is something that I have loved my entire life.
 They are fine and they look fantastic.